 Fox v Johnson & Johnson

 Jacqueline Fox died at age 62 from ovarian cancer before a jury could consider her lawsuit against Johnson & Johnson.
 Ms. Fox used J&J products containing talcum powder for 35 years.
 In February 2016, a St. Louis jury ordered J&J to pay $72 million in actual and punitive damages to Ms. Fox’s family.
+A Missouri Court of Appeals overturned this verdict in October of 2017, but the firm and the Fox family will continue to fight for justice in whatever venue and whatever jurisdiction may be required.
 The case is Hogans (Fox) et al v.
 Johnson & Johnson et al, Circuit Court of the City of St. Louis, Missouri, No. 1422-CC09012.

 – Juror in Jacqueline Fox’s trial

 Gloria Ristesund was diagnosed with endometrioid carcinoma, a form of ovarian cancer, in 2011.
 She had been a user of Johnson & Johnson products containing talcum powder for 40 years.
 In May 2016, a St. Louis jury returned a verdict against Johnson & Johnson that included $5 million in compensatory damages and $50 million in punitive damages.
 The case is Hogans (Ristesund) et al v.
 Johnson & Johnson et al, case no. 1422-CC09012 in the Circuit Court of the City of St. Louis in Missouri.